 Titanic (1997), which is currently the world’s third highest-grossing film, is an epic romance and disaster film set on the iconic “unsinkable ship” that sunk on the 14th of April 1912.

-People around the world love a good romance whether it be on stage, in literature, or on-screen, so when a forbidden romance is painted with the added drama of a historic catastrophe, what better way could there be to pull on the audience’s heartstrings?
+People around the world love a good romance whether it be on stage, in literature, or on-screen, so when a forbidden romance is painted with the added drama of a historic catastrophe, what better way could there be to pull on audiences' heartstrings?

 “People connected to the emotions, a sense of love and belonging, the idea of someone being able to see us” - Cameron, Reflections of Titanic (2012)

-One of the most recent films to out-gross Titanic is of course Avengers: Endgame (that old thing?) which may be similar in scope to Titanic, but in many ways couldn’t be more different.
-This is largely due to the way big blockbusters are made today.
+One of the most recent films to out-gross Titanic was of course Avengers: Endgame (that old thing?) which may be similar in scope to Titanic, but in many ways couldn’t be more different.

 Interestingly the director of the 1997 epic - James Cameron, understands both the appeal of franchises and old Hollywood largely due to his indisputable understanding of the theatrical experience.

-As far back as Cabiria (1914) we can see innovation was at the forefront of historical dramas, as this was the first-ever first motion picture to use a dolly track system.
+As far back as Cabiria (1914) we can see innovation was at the forefront of historical dramas, with this being the first-ever first motion picture to use a dolly track system.